Unity-Technologies/ml-agents/docs/Migrating.md

 ### GridSensor changes
 The sensor configuration has changed:
-* The sensor implementation has been refactored and exsisting GridSensor created from extension package will not work in newer version.
+* The sensor implementation has been refactored and existing GridSensor created from extension package will not work in newer version.
 Some errors might show up when loading the old sensor in the scene.
 You'll need to remove the old sensor and create a new GridSensor.
 * These parameters names have changed but still refer to the same concept in the sensor: `GridNumSide` -> `GridSize`,